Klutz Action Lawsuit Live in Burlington

 So I understand that is an unrealistic request, that particular one.

 But at least maybe don't bleed in my direction.
+That would be great.

-So that if he hurts himself, he should not come to you for primary care.
+So that if he hurts himself, he should not come to you for primary care

+Because it makes you uncomfortable.
 Yeah, because, well, and it's a little, it's disproportionate because when I get injured, I'm very self-sufficient.

-I take care of myself, but there was one time that I sprayed myself in the eye with Poison Ivy Killer.
+But there was one time that I sprayed myself in the eye with Poison Ivy Killer.

 I was holding, you know, those automatic ones.
+Anyway, got my eye and it hurt.

 And I said, please go get the eye wash.

+So if it was equal, right?
 If I got injured and he did the same for me, I might not be here.

-fire extinguishers for chemical fires only
+one of those fire extinguishers for chemical fires only.

-he's got a wood shop and she's got a full blacksmith operation they got to have an eyewash
+He's got a wood shop and she's got a full blacksmith operation.
+They got to have an eyewash.

-it's his passion i don't
+it's his passion.

 I don't wake up every day thinking, I think I'm going to bunk my head today.

+Why not?
 There seems to be precedent.

 I run around a lot, I do a lot of things, and sometimes things get in the way, whether that's my head or my hand or something else.